 |

 ⭐ LAKE FLORES La Casona del Lago Lake views in Flores with easy access to Tikal in the morning.
-Read my full review.
-Expedia link pending, sourcing from the affiliate portal. |
+Read my full review. |

 QUESTIONS PEOPLE ASK

-What People Ask About Visiting Guatemala in November
+FAQs About Visiting Guatemala in November

 Is November a good time to visit Guatemala?

-Is November a rainy season in Guatemala?
+Is November rainy season in Guatemala?

-What is the rainiest month in Antigua Guatemala?
+What is Garífuna Day in Guatemala?

 Can you swim in Lake Atitlán in November?

-What is the best time to visit Tikal?
+Is November a good time to visit Tikal?

 Related Reading

-| Antigua Guatemala Travel Guide → | Festival de las Flores in Antigua → |
+| Day of the Dead Traditions in Guatemala → | Festival de las Flores in Antigua → |

-LAKE ATITLÁN & PLANNING
+LAKE ATITLÁN & PETÉN

 | Lake Atitlán Bucket List → | Complete Guide to Visiting Tikal → |